aav7fl/website/_posts/2015-04-11-transferring-n64-saves.md

 ### Dumping My ROM

 Star Wars, Mario Party, and Super Mario 64 use EEPROM to store their game save.
 This made my project easy.
 I followed a known method by using a DexDrive.
 The first thing that I did was dump each game using the GameShark’s parallel port with the open source software [N64RD](https://github.com/parasyte/n64rd) using the command below.
 (Others have tried using GameShark's software, but it has been problematic.
 Using N64RD seems to be the way to go).
 This program allowed me to back up each of my games for later use in my project.
 It also allowed me to dump my ram, but that is coming later.
-I used [this wiki](http://doc.kodewerx.org/hacking_n64.html) to know what addresses and offsets for the RAM and ROM space I needed.
+I used kodewerx's Hacking N64 wiki to know what addresses and offsets for the RAM and ROM space I needed.

 ```shell
 $ ./n64rd -dgame.z64 -a 0xB0000000 -l 0x02000000